Technology-for-the-Poorest-Billion/2024-OVSI/Final_output/prototype_demonstration/final_prototype.md

 <img src="assets/on_red.png" alt="wrongly set thresholds" width="800"/>

-**Figure 2:** Screenshot of prototype when the oxygen concentrator is turned on but the thresholds have not been calibrated.
+**Figure 2:** Screenshot of prototype when the oxygen concentrator is turned on, but the thresholds have not been calibrated.

 In Figure 3 it shows an orange screen, which means the button has been pressed on the monitoring device, and threshold calibration is taking place.
 This calibration should be performed when the concentrator is turned on and only in the presence of quiet background noise.
 The calibration runs for 10 seconds and then adjusts the thresholds based off the incoming data that it has received.